wp-plugins/cleverwise-daily-quotes/readme.txt

 == Upgrade Notice ==

-= 1.7 =
+= 1.8 =
-Correctly displays multiple daily content section information
+Added new theme feature that alters daily quote for URL and form safe calls